2017 Teachers Workshop

 - Will there be a trade and tariff war between the two countries?

 Morning sessions include speaker presentations, panel discussions, and Q&A opportunities for teachers.
 Afternoon sessions are used for developing ideas on how modern China can be integrated into the standard 6-12 grade classes.
-With the help of experienced facilitators, teachers will brain-storm on what materials from our workshops can be used, and how they will be applied or adapted to supplement the standard curriculum.
+With the help of experienced facilitators, teachers will brain-storm on what materials from our workshops can be used, and how they can be used to supplement the standard curriculum.

 Attending teachers are paid the stipend after they have completed all the attendance requirements.
-These include attending all formal sessions of the workshop (reception or special after session activities not required); completing both the day 1 and day 2 feedback forms; and submitting at least one “plan of instruction” on how to integrate the teaching of some aspect of modern China, covered in any of our workshop sessions, into their normal curriculum.
-Content required in this plan as well as follow-on activities based on the plan will be defined shortly.
+These include attending all formal sessions of the workshop (reception or special after session activities not required); completing both the day 1 and day 2 feedback forms; and submitting a Follow-up Action Plan on how to integrate the teaching of some aspect of modern China, covered in any of our workshops since 2013, into their normal curriculum.
+Possible additional compensations for demonstrating implementation of these plans will be announced shortly.

 How Stipend Is Determined